The Bankrate promise

 Holiday weekends are popular, peak times for travel, which means cash prices are often high, especially if you’re flying Friday night and coming back Monday.
 Traveling just one day earlier or later can help lower the price — and not just the cash price.
 Traveling on off-peak dates often means you’ll save on award redemptions for hotels, flights and car rentals.

-Explore different dates for leaving and coming home to find the best rates (both points and cash fares).
+Explore different dates for leaving and coming home to find the best rates, whether you’re planning to book points or cash fares.
 Traveling before and after peak holiday dates also means you may encounter less traffic and fewer crowds, which contributes to an all-around more positive holiday weekend travel experience.

 The bottom line